Surface Neo price

 Surface Neo release date

-At the official unveiling, Microsoft also revealed a release date: 'Holiday 2020'.
+At the official unveiling, Microsoft also revealed a rough release window for the Surface Neo: 'Holiday 2020'.

 It was disappointing to have to wait a year between announcement and release, but it now looks like that'll be closer to three years.
-It's hard to imagine the design not looking out of date by then.
+It's hard to imagine the design not looking dated by then.

 What is the Surface Neo?

 The Surface Neo is a dual-screen, foldable device which is reminiscent of the Lenovo YogaBook.
 Microsoft says there’s nothing else out there like it, and it’s certainly right.